Sneaky-Snake10/Deathchain/README.md

 This isn't the kind of mystery to be solved.
 I'm not trying to be edgy, cool, or plant an ARG here - this repo serves only one purpose, and that purpose is a highly sensitive and personal one I don't want shared.
 As for the sequences of symbols?
 They are markers for a script, nothing else.

+Note to self: If you ever lose the password, remember that hackerman website you made for your first foray into school unblocking?